eaglerforge/EaglerForgeInjector/docs/apidoc/events.md

 The events global, `ModAPI.events`, allows you to register new event types and call them.

 #### ModAPI.events.newEvent(eventName: String)
-You can register new events using ModAPI, as long as the event name starts with `custom:`.
+You can register new events using ModAPI, as long as the event name starts with `custom:` (`lib:` is only useful for library loading).
 For example, if I want to add a new event that can be used by other mods, I can use `ModAPI.events.newEvent("custom:myevent")`.

 #### ModAPI.events.callEvent(eventName: String, data: Object)